 - Nix the self-deprecating scripts.
 When a recipe fell flat, Julia didn't excuse it with self-deprecating comments.
 “I don't believe in twisting yourself into knots of excuses and explanations…” she wrote.
 These types of admissions only draw attention to your shortcomings (or your perceived shortcomings).
 Usually you're better than you think you are, and if something really goes wrong, Julia would advise you to suck it up and learn from your mistakes.

 - Solicit feedback from your audience.
 Julia was big on soliciting feedback.
 Paul was her main go-to, but while developing her recipes, she'd also send them to trusted friends and family members in America for testing.
 Did they have the ingredients at their local grocery?
 Were her instructions clear?
 Did they like her vocabulary?
-Julia wanted to bring French cooking to American audiences; she knew it wasn't about her.
+Julia wanted to bring French cooking to American audiences; she knew .
 She made sure her audience would be able to follow her recipes — and actually cared about French cooking.

 - Expand your skill set.
 Julia was passionate about teaching others to cook.
 But to do it well, she couldn't just be a good cook — she had to learn how to be a good teacher.
 “I decided that, though the cooking we'd done was fine, my presentation had not been very clear…I felt I'd have to teach at least a hundred classes before I really knew what I was doing,” she wrote.
 Learning how to teach was helpful throughout her career, both for writing recipes and as the host of her own cooking show.